 NEET Cutoff 2020 -

 National Testing Agency (NTA) will release NEET 2020 cutoff percentile along with the release of bulletin.
-While the cutoff of NEET 2020 scores equivalent to percentile will be announced by June 4, along with the result.
+While the cutoff of NEET 2020 scores equivalent to percentile will be announced along with the result.
 NEET cut off 2020 varies for each category.
-Medicos must secure NEET 2020 minimum cutoff percentile and scores to qualify the offline entrance exam.
-NEET cutoff 2020 for General category candidates is 50th, while qualifying percentile for SC/ST/OBC aspirants will be 40th.
+Medicos must secure NEET qualifying marks 2020 percentile and scores to qualify the offline entrance exam.
+NEET MBBS/BDS cutoff 2020 for General category candidates is 50th, while NEET 2020 cut off for OBC, SC and ST will be 40th.
 Aspirants who wish to pursue MBBS/BDS abroad must also pass the exam by securing NEET cut off percentile and scores in order to be deemed eligible.

 Latest: [Crack NEET 2020 with NEET Online Preparation Program, If you Do Not Qualify- Get 100% MONEY BACK] Know more

 statistics, out of 14,10,755 test-takers only 7,97,042 candidates managed to qualify the exam by securing equal to or more than NEET cutoff qualifying percentile.
 As per last year, unreserved category aspirants had to secure at least NEET pass mark range of 701-134, in order to get equal to the 50th percentile.
 While candidates belonging to reserved categories had to secure marks range of 133-107.
 For Persons with Disabilities (PwD),